executors/executors/wording.md

 For any two (possibly const) values `x1` and `x2` of some executor type `X`, `x1 == x2` shall return `true` only if `x1.query(p) == x2.query(p)` for every property `p` where both `x1.query(p)` and `x2.query(p)` are well-formed and result in a non-void type that is `EqualityComparable` (C++Std [equalitycomparable]). [*Note:* The above requirements imply that `x1 == x2` returns `true` if `x1` and `x2` can be interchanged with identical effects.
 An executor may conceptually contain additional properties which are not exposed by a named property type that can be observed via `execution::query`, in this case, it is up to the concrete executor implementation to decide if these properties affect equality.
 Returning `false` does not necessarily imply that the effects are not identical. *--end note*]

-these properties may not conflict with any behavior associated with a named property type, and therefore do not affect equality.

 An executor type's destructor shall not block pending completion of the submitted function objects. [*Note:* The ability to wait for completion of submitted function objects may be provided by the associated execution context. *--end note*]

 ### `OneWayExecutor` requirements